 - NACHA requires that all participants in the ACH process implement protocols and controls to protect sensitive data.
 This includes merchants’ financial information as well as other sensitive information such as Social Security numbers.

 “Commercially reasonable” merely means that these means are up to par with security best practices to thoroughly protect information.
-This means that an ACH participant is not allowed to send bank account information via non-encrypted email or to place it on an insecure web form.
+Essentially, this means that an ACH participant cannot send bank account information via non-encrypted email or place it on an insecure web form.
 Accordingly, any third-party software solutions for ACH must use reliable encryption.

 - NACHA requires that anyone originating a transaction must use “commercially reasonable” steps to ensure the validity of the routing numbers that are entered into the ACH network.
-Typically, a small business will not need to implement this type of solution itself, as many reputable third-party solutions like VeriCheck will include this type of validation.
+Typically, a small business will not need to implement this type of solution itself.
+Many reputable third-party solutions like VeriCheck will include this type of validation.

 - NACHA requires that the originator must use “commercially reasonable” means to verify the identity of the customer for any transactions initiated over the phone or from the Web.
-There are several ways in which a merchant can verify the identity of a customer, including the use of a Social Security number, a driver’s license, or a combination of a user ID, password and known IP address.
+Fortunately, there are several ways in which a merchant can verify the identity of a customer.
+These include the use of a Social Security number, a driver’s license, or a combination of a user ID, password, and known IP address.

-- NACHA requires that the originator of a transaction use “commercially reasonable” methods of identification in advance in order to prevent fraudulent transactions from being submitted for ACH processing.
+- NACHA requires that the originator of a transaction use “commercially reasonable” methods of identification in advance in order to prevent the submission of fraudulent transactions for ACH processing.

-While there are a variety of methods used in order to secure the ACH process, a number of best practices have been put into place by NACHA.
-The implementation of such practices and protocols allows for organizations such as VeriCheck to ensure security and confidence in any and all transactions made.
+While there are many methods that secure the ACH process, NACHA has created a number of best practices.
+Such practices and protocols allow organizations such as VeriCheck to ensure security and confidence in any and all transactions made.